Wednesday, December 31, 2008

 ISLAND AND NEIGHBOURS MAP

-Adang's National Park HQ beach starts on the bottom right-hand corner where the 3 + are and wraps around the corner to the lower east coast.
+Adang's National Park HQ beach starts on the bottom right-hand corner of the island where the three + symbols are and wraps around the corner to the lower east coast.
 Image - http://www.guidetothailand.com/

 .